mpimd-csc/flexiblas/README.md

 * `FLEXIBLAS_HOOK=libflexiblas_hook_profile.so`

     Loads the profile library and installs the functions hooks for it.
-If already an other hook is loaded, The profile library can be chain-loaded by adding it separated by a colon from the other hook libraries.
+If already another hook is loaded, The profile library can be chain-loaded by adding it separated by a colon from the other hook libraries.

 * `FLEXIBLAS_PROFILE_FILE=FILENAME`

     Sets a filename to write profiling output to.
 If the variable is set, the profiling output will be redirected to this file.
-Otherwise it is written to the standard error output `stderr` which is the default setting if the variable is not set.
+Otherwise, it is written to the standard error output `stderr` which is the default setting if the variable is not set.

 ## *Octave* Interface

-The *GNU Octave* interface is a separate package which can be downloaded from:
+The *GNU Octave* interface is a separate package that can be downloaded from:

 http://www.mpi-magdeburg.mpg.de/projects/flexiblas